soroku24/SyncSecurePlus/README.md

 If you need any more details or modifications, feel free to ask!

 ```
-For more information or to join our community, visit our Discord server: [https://discord.gg/A9jgs4SvkD](https://discord.gg/A9jgs4SvkD)
+## This plugin is powered by Yohhan Development.

+### For inquiries and support, feel free to join our Discord.
+We also offer illustration and graphic design services.
+Just open a ticket! [https://discord.gg/A9jgs4SvkD](https://discord.gg/A9jgs4SvkD)